 1) Take a Hike in Cahuita National Park, Costa Rica

 This is a sublimely beautiful National Park close to the small Caribbean town of Cahuita.
 So close, in fact, that you can walk directly into the park from town.
 The park covers over 57,500 acres of land and sea, including 600 acres of living coral reef.
 A 5.6 mile trail hugs the beach, with lush rainforest on one side and lovely views of the ocean on the other.
-Giant electric blue morpho butterflies flutter past, monkeys swing overhead and if your luck is in, you may spot a sloth hanging about in a tree.
+Giant electric blue morpho butterflies flutter past, monkeys swing overhead.
+Indeed, if your luck is in, you may spot a sloth hanging about in a tree.
 It’s a wildlife wonderland and the trail is flat and easy.
 In addition, there are plenty of opportunities to take a refreshing dip in the ocean.

 2) Swim in the Turquoise Pools of Semuc Champey in Guatemala